matplotlib/CZI_2021-03_mpl/proposal.md

 > 229 words

 Matplotlib is the foundational data visualization library for the Scientific Python Ecosystem, with over a million users, including researchers in bio-medical imaging, microscopy, and genomics.
 For the past 18 years Matplotlib has been maintained by a vibrant, primarily volunteer, community.
-However we have grown too big and widely used to continue on solely volunteer effort.
+However given the sheer size of the project and adoption, we need to supplement the volunteer community with supported full time maintainers working on the project.
 For the past 17 months CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work: we propose to continue this effort.

 The primary component of the proposed work is the continued maintenance of the library.
 Maintenance tasks are essential for the project's health; though each